- 10 – 22 March 2019 R6 200 p/p sharing – Fully booked

 This pan is situated 40 km from Mabua main gate.
 This pan offers wonderful wildlife sightings from the comfort of your tent and we were entertained by a group of 4 Hyenas every night.
 The Lions came to greet us on our last day on the previous trip.

 Today our magical adventure through Mabua begins.
-We all settle in at our first campsite on the edge of Mpaya pan in Mabuasehube (Kgalagadi Trans Frontier Park).
+We all settle in at the edge of the Bosobogolo pan in Mabuasehube (Kgalagadi Trans Frontier Park).
 We will spend the day in one of the wildest and most remote places in Southern Africa.
 The next 6 nights will be on this site listening to the night life and maybe a few visits by the various cat species and in day time taking pictures of the wild life on the pan or doing a game drive in the park.

 The area is renowned for its low lying pans, where giant eland, springbok, gemsbok and the famous Kalahari lions come to quench their thirst.
 We will be in an area where the game has free access to wilderness more than twice the size of the Kruger National Park.
 Except for the rustic vehicle tracks, there is nothing else man-made and, without light pollution, the heavenly night skies and solitude will take your breath away.

 The days will be spend doing either game drives or just lying around in camp and rest – waiting for the wildlife to come to us.